zobayerdev/Expense-Tracker/README.md

 # Expense-Tracker
-- This project create Java programming Language and also using SQLite Database.
-It's a clint project.
+- I created this project with a complete Java programming language and have also used it with SQLite Database in this Project.
+It's a client project.
 - 📫 If you feel any problem to download this project, contact with me: zobayer.dev@gmail.com
 - You can also contribute to upgrade this project.